platformsh/platformsh-docs/CONTRIBUTING.md

 ```

 The first tab *Elasticsearch* will read from a local file and highlight it for PHP, whereas the second tab will apply Python highlighting to the content below `---`.
 Individual tabs are separated with the `<--->` line.

+`markdownify` is `false` by default, although everything placed below `---` will be Markdown-rendered properly.
+This attribute really only needs to be `true` in cases where the `file` you are using for the tab's content is itself a `.md` file.

 ## Content